Wednesday, June 10, 2020

 Tanton plans a career in the health professions, although she’s not yet certain which field.
 Last year she went on a MedLife student medical mission to Peru, which inspired her to consider practicing in an underserved country.

-She doesn’t know when her current Guard assignment will end, but “however long they need us is how long I plan to stay.”
+When she was called up in March, she didn’t know how long her Guard assignment would extend but, “however long they need us is how long I plan to stay.”

-In the meantime, she checks in often with her family in Sterling and Rock Falls, encouraging them to wear masks.
+As weeks turned to months, she checked in often with her family in Sterling and Rock Falls, encouraging them to wear masks.

 “It could happen to anyone,” she says of COVID-19, adding that some of her friends were asymptomatic but tested positive for the virus.